arviz-devs/arviz/GOVERNANCE.md

 #### Voting process

 * Each Council Member will vote either "Yes", "No", or "Neutral".
-* It is recommended that all council members expose their reasons when voting.
+* It is recommended that all Council Members expose their reasons when voting.
   "No" votes however _must_ list the reasons for disagreement.
 Any "no" vote with no reason listed will be considered a "neutral" vote.
 * An absence of vote is considered as neutral.